About Public Procurement

-Procuring organisations must advertise all procurements that are not direct awards in an advertising database registered with the Competition Authority (from January 1, 2021).
+Procuring organisations must advertise all procurements that are not direct awards in an advertising database registered with the Competition Authority.
 If the value of the procurement exceeds the so-called threshold, it must also be advertised in the joint EU advertising database, the Tenders Electronics Daily (TED).

 There is no national advertising database for procurements taking place in Sweden.
 For that reason, anyone wishing to conduct business with public sector stakeholders should register with several Swedish advertising databases as well as subscribe to an advertising monitoring service.